New Clients Email

 Monitor Your Credit Reports Closely

 Monitor your credit reports and financial accounts daily for suspicious activity.
-Also, scan your credit reports for unusual activity, such as accounts or cards that you did not open.
+Also, scan your credit reports for unusual activity, such as accounts or cards you did not open.

 Don’t Give Up Your Data Easily